lucckb/telesecure/README.md

 ## Program features
 * 11 conurent chats allocated and key F2 - F12 for quick access
-* At F1 is a command console for telegram client, and it supports
+* At F1 is a command console for telegram client, and it supports:
     * Send quick message to the user without console allocation
     * Create and delete new chat
     * List channels and users